Interviews by NameOral Histories

 The widow of the late Dallas police homicide Det.
 Guy Hall, she urged her husband not to work the day of President Kennedy's visit to Dallas.
 However, Guy Hall did work the weekend of the assassination and was one of Lee Harvey Oswald's assigned handlers.
 Recorded February 7, 2007.

 A nurse in the outpatient clinic at Parkland Memorial Hospital in 1963, Hall was in Trauma Room One during the treatment of President Kennedy.
 Shortly before the assassination, Hall assisted with the care of Marina Oswald during her second pregnancy.
-Recorded December 16, 2010, February 7, 2011, and March 9, June 5, and December 13, 2012, and February 22.
-2013.
+Recorded December 16, 2010, February 7, 2011, March 9, June 5, and December 13, 2012, and February 22 and June 12, 2013.

 One of the first successul female entrepreneurs in Dallas, Halliday founded Ebby Halliday Realtors in 1945.
 At the time of the assassination, she was vice president of the North Dallas Chamber of Commerce.
 Recorded April 9, 2009.